fwup-home/fwup/README.md

-fat_touch(block_offset, filename)     | Create an empty file if the file doesn't exist (no timestamp update like on Linux) fw_create(fwpath)                     | Create a firmware update archive in the specified place on the target (e.g., /tmp/on-reboot.fw) fw_add_local_file(fwpath, name, local_path) | Add the specified local file to a firmware archive as the resource "name"
+fat_touch(block_offset, filename)     | Create an empty file if the file doesn't exist (no timestamp update like on Linux) fw_create(fwpath)                     | Create a firmware update archive in the specified place on the target (e.g., /tmp/on-reboot.fw) fw_add_local_file(fwpath, name, local_path) | Add the specified local file to a firmware archive as the resource "name" uboot_clearenv(my_uboot_env)             | Initialize a clean, variable free U-boot environment uboot_setenv(my_uboot_env, name, value)  | Set the specified U-boot variable uboot_unsetenv(my_uboot_env, name, value)  | Unset the specified U-boot variable

 # Firmware authentication

 Firmware archives can be authenticated using a simple public/private key scheme.
 To get started, create a public/private key pair by invoking `fwup -g`.
 The algorithm used is [Ed25519](http://ed25519.cr.yp.to/).
-This generates two file: `fwup-key.pub` and `fwup-key.priv`.
+This generates two
+file: `fwup-key.pub` and `fwup-key.priv`.
 It is critical to keep the signing key, `fwup-key.priv` secret.

 To sign an archive, pass `-s fwup-key.priv` to fwup when creating the firmware.
 The other option is to sign the firmware archive after creation with `--sign` or `-S`.

 To verify that an archive has been signed, pass `-p fwup-key.pub` on the command line to any of the commands that read the archive.
 E.g., `-a`, `-l` or `-m`.

 It is important to understand how verification works so that the security of the archive isn't compromised.
 Firmware updates are applied in one pass to avoid needing a lot of memory or disk space.
 The consequence of this is that verification is done on the fly.
 The main metadata for the archive is always verified before any operations occur.
 Cryptographic hashs (using the [BLAKE2b-256](https://blake2.net/) algorithm) of each file contained in the archive is stored in the metadata.
 The hash for each file is computed on the fly, so a compromised file may not be detected until it has been written to Flash.
 Since this is obviously bad, the strategy for creating firmware updates is to write them to an unused location first and then switch over at the last possible minute.
 This is desirable to do anyway, since this strategy also provides some protection against the user disconnecting power midway through the firmware update.

 # Integration with applications

 It is expected that many users will want to integrate `fwup` with their applications.
 Many operations can be accomplished by just invoking the `fwup` executable and parsing the text written to `stdout`.
 When applying firmware progress updates are delivered based on commandline options:

   1. Human readable - This is the default.
 Progress is updated from the text `0%` to `100%`.
   2. Numeric (`-n`) - Progess is printed as `0\n` to `100\n`
   3. Quiet (`-q`) - No progress is printed

 While the above works well for scripts and when errors can be seen by the operator, `fwup` supports a structured use of `stdin`/`stdout` as well.
 Specify the `--framing` option to any of the commands to use this option.

 The framing feature is influenced by the Erlang VM's port API and should be relatively easy to integrate with non-Erlang VM languages.
 The framing works around deficiencies in the built-in interprocess communication.
 For example, by enabling framing, a program can stream a firmware update through `fwup's` `stdin` without needing to close its `stdout` to signal end of file.
 Another feature aided by framing is knowing what text goes together and whether the text is part of an error message or not.
 Exit status is still an indicator of success or failure, but the controlling application doesn't need to wait for the program to exit to know what happened.

 In `--framing` mode, all communication with `fwup` is done in packets (rather than byte streams).
 A packet starts with a 4 byte length field.
 The length is a big endian (network byte order) unsigned integer.
 A zero-length packet (i.e., 4 bytes of zeros) signals end of input.

 Field          | Size         | Description
 ---------------|--------------|-------------
 Length         | 4 bytes      | Packet length as a big endian integer Data           | Length bytes | Payload

 Input and output packets have different formats.
 For sending input to `fwup` (like when streaming a `.fw` file using stdio), the input bytes should be framed into packets however is most convenient.
 For example, if bytes are received in 4K chunks, then they can be sent to `fwup` in 4K packets with a zero-length packet at the end.
 The packets need not be the same size.

-All output packets from `fwup` have a 2 byte type field at the beginning of the packet:
+All output packets from `fwup` have a 2 byte type field at the beginning of the
+packet:

 Field          | Size           | Description
 ---------------|----------------|-------------